-Hawaii has a wonderful mixture of warm weather and active explorations of the natural world
+Hawaii has a wonderful mixture of warm weather activities along with active explorations of the natural world.

 - INFANTS AND TODDLERS: No